-To eligible for bankruptcy, you are required to file Chapter 7 or 13 bankruptcy.
+To be eligible for bankruptcy, you are required to file Chapter 7 or 13 bankruptcy.
 You can go for a permanent discharge if you have a permanent disability which makes you from repaying of your loans.
-There are many states which provide you additional requirements to go for bankruptcy, were hiring an attorney can really help you in getting in and out of all the legal process and further issues in the court.
+There are many states which provide you an additional aid to for bankruptcy.
+Hiring an attorney can help you in getting through and out of all the legal processes and further issues in the court.

-It might not good advice to go for a lawyer to get you off from paying your student loans.
-The legal fees might be higher than what you are expecting which is not worth it.
+It might not be a piece of good advice to go to a lawyer to get your loan from not paying your student loans.
+The legal fees Can be higher than what you are expecting which is not worth it.

-This test asks you whether are you able to maintain a basic standard of living while repaying your student loan and can you prove that undue hardship can last throughout the repayment term and if you have tried in good faith to repay your student loans before.
+The test will ask you whether are you able to maintain a basic standard of living while repaying your student loan or not.
+You can prove that undue hardship can last throughout the repayment term and if you have tried in good faith to repay your student loans before.

 You need an evaluation from a doctor

-Submitting that you have received the Social Security Disability Insurance.
+Proof that you have got Social Security Disability Insurance.

-You cannot apply for disability discharge until you have disabled for a period of 60 months except a doctor writes a letter stating on your disability and inability to work can last for at least 60 months.
+You cannot apply for disability discharge until you are disabled for 60 months or more.
+Except if a doctor writes a letter stating that you are disabled and cannot work form at least 60 months.